BenjaminTietz/truck_signs_api/README.md

    -v trucksigns_pg_data:/var/lib/postgresql/data \
    postgres
    ```

+   💡 On your local development machine, you can add -p 5432:5432 if needed (e.g., for DBeaver).
+   ❗ On a public server, do not expose port 5432 to the internet!

 7. **Start the app container:(optional adujust values to match your setup)**
    ```sh
    docker run -d \